nmc-cafes/duet-tools/paper.md

 3. Built-in functions for differentially calibrating fuel elements within DUET outputs based on targets supplied by the user or queried from online data sources.
 4. Comprehensive documentation with step-by-step how-to guides and example scripts

-By providing a convenient and intiuitive DUET interface, `duet-tools` enables fire modelers to more easily and accurately represent the surface fuels in their simulations.
+By providing a convenient and intuitive DUET interface, `duet-tools` enables fire modelers to more easily and accurately represent the surface fuels in their simulations.
 The package eases the coding burden for new DUET users, improves reproducibility, and broadens DUET's application space.

 # Key Features